The recording, which is due June 4, is drawn from Kuhn's acclaimed performances at Feinstein's at Loews Regency in March 2012.

+The album is available for preorder at the label's website, psclassics.com.
+(PS Classics discs and many other theatre recordings are also available at PlaybillStore.com.)
 About her upcoming release, Kuhn previously told Playbill.com, "Having previously made two songbook albums, which focused on the works of one writer, I really wanted to do something different.
 For a long time, I’ve wanted to record songs by songwriters that I’ve listened to since I was a child, like Joni Mitchell and Tom Waits.
 They had such a profound influence on me.
 And at the same time, I wanted to incorporate writers from the theatre world, like Stephen Sondheim and Adam Guettel, whose music and lyrics have always spoken to me.
 That all came together with the Feinstein’s show, and now again with this new recording.
 Collectively, the songs became a meditation on love and happiness.
 It’s a very personal album: it’s comprised of songs that I feel like I have to sing now, at this point in my life and my career."

 PS Classics co-founder Philip Chaffin added, "We've been hoping to work with Judy since we started PS Classics.
 She came to us shortly after the Feinstein’s dates to see if we’d be interested in preserving it on disc, and we were – but all our monies at that point were tied up with some cast albums we were doing.
 So Judy, bless her, started a Kickstarter campaign, and her fans really came through.
 They wanted that wonderful evening preserved on disc.
 And by the time Judy had almost reached her goal, we were able to jump back on board and help her bring the album to fruition.
 But this is very much an album that wouldn’t have happened without Judy’s wonderful, passionate fans."